sr0e/Preventing-Opioid-Abuse-Classification/README.md

 # Project 5: Group Project - Opioid Abuse
 ---
-Corey Jesmer, Ayodeji Ejigbo & Sarah Roe
+Corey Jesmer, Sarah Roe, & Ayodeji Ejigbo

 ## Problem Statement
 ---

-Can we build a model that predicts the likelihood of a patient abusing prescribed pain medication?
+This project aims to develop a machine learning model to accurately predict the likelihood of a patient abusing pain medications.
+By leveraging classification algorithms, such as Random Forest, Logistic Regression, Neural Networks, and K-Nearest Neighbors (KNN), the project seeks to provide actionable insights that enable healthcare professionals to make informed decisions regarding the prescription and management of pain medications.

 ## Questions
 ---